Kanraj Tehsil: Population

-According to 2023 census, Tehsil had 15,996 population living in 2,722 households, all in rural areas.
-The overall literacy rate stands at 20.32%, with a significant gender gap: 30.80% for males and only 8.93% for females.
-These figures reflect ongoing challenges in education access, particularly for women and girls.
+According to the 2023 census, the tehsil had a population of 15,996 living in 2,722 households, all in rural areas.
+The overall literacy rate stands at 20.32%, with a gap between 30.80% for males and 8.93% for females.

 Languages

-In Kanraj Tehsil, Brahui is the predominant language, spoken by approximately 7,235 individuals (~45.24%) of the population.
-Other languages include Sindhi (4,690 speakers, ~29.31%), and Balochi (4,055 speakers, ~25.35%) with the remaining population speaking various other languages.
-It is important to note that the Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal districts of Balochistan.
+In Kanraj Tehsil, Brahui is the predominant language, spoken by approximately 7,235 people (45.23% of the population).
+Other languages include Sindhi (4,690 speakers, 29.32%) and Balochi (4,055 speakers, 25.35%), with the remaining population speaking other languages.
+The Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the coastal districts of Balochistan.

 Economy

-The zinc mine, located in Duddar in the Kanraj Valley, is the country's first major underground metal mining project and is operated by a Chinese state-owned enterprise since 2014.
-The mine holds an estimated 50 million tonnes of ore and employs a majority local workforce, though working conditions, low wages, and minimal local development remain concerns.
-Despite infrastructure improvements like road access, Kanraj remains one of the most underdeveloped areas in the district, with limited access to healthcare, education, and other public services—highlighting ongoing tensions between resource extraction and local benefit.
+The Duddar zinc and lead mine, near the town of Kanraj, is described by Dawn as the country's first major underground metal mining project.
+Since 2014 it has been operated by MCC Huaye Duddar Mining Company, a joint venture involving the state-owned China Metallurgical Group Corporation.
+The mine reached an annual production capacity of approximately 500,000 tonnes in 2019, and holds estimated reserves of 50 million tonnes of ore.
+It employs a largely local workforce, though reporting by The China Project has raised concerns about working conditions, low wages, and limited local development.
+Despite infrastructure improvements such as expanded road access, Kanraj remains among the less-developed tehsils in the district, with limited access to healthcare and education.

-2022 Floods
+2022 floods

-The 2022 floods in Balochistan had a particularly severe impact on impact on Kanraj Tehsil, resulting in significant human losses, widespread destruction of civic infrastructure, and the devastation of entire harvests, including standing cotton and other crops.
-Recovery efforts have been slow, highlighting the region's vulnerability to climate-related disasters.
+The 2022 floods in Balochistan caused significant damage in Kanraj Tehsil specifically, including damage to homes and the destruction of standing cotton and other crops.
+The floods caused wider loss of life and infrastructure damage across Lasbela District and Balochistan more broadly.